 Pooh’s Thotful Spot was too windy for a picnic but offered a place for tired little legs to rest for a quick snack before we ventured on to find the Bee Tree (top tip: look up!) and the stepping stones over the stream at the Big Stones and Rox.
 We almost walked straight past Christopher Robin’s House and had to re-trace our steps to find it.

-After a bite to eat it was time to visit the farm.
-Entry to the farm was £3 per person (which included animal feed) and children under 2 years old were free.
+After a bite to eat it was time to visit the farm (which does cost extra).
 The farm is compact and easy for little legs to get around.
 There were chickens and chicks, sheep and lambs, guinea pigs and rabbits, goats, pigs and dairy and beef cattle.